This website contains notes on my amateur radio activities and projects that I have worked on.

 Feb 14, 2024

-I’ve spent the last few weeks putting together some equipment for a small 10GHz station using a mixture of pre-built and homemade modules.
-The block diagram shows the main components of the system.
 The core of the system is a simple transverter designed by W1GHZ and a DF9NP PLL local oscillator board running at 9936MHz for the 432MHz IF.
 It’s probably overkill but I decided to repurpose the 4 channel Ardunio sequencer I was planning to use for the 2m EME station.
+It provides a lot of flexibility and is ideal for handling different relay voltages.

 10 GHz dual-mode feedhorn - simulation